- In-person attendance

 All in-person services operate in line with COVIDSafe requirements and individual site-based COVIDSafe plans.

-During periods of transition, operations are adapted to continue offering options for offenders to attend remotely where in-person attendance cannot be facilitated.
+During periods of transition, operations are adapted to continue offering options for supervision to occur remotely where in-person attendance cannot be facilitated.

-If an offender is required to attend court for a CCS related matter, they should contact their case manager to confirm whether they need to attend in-person or via telephone or video conference or other technology.
+If you are required to attend court for a CCS related matter, you should contact your case manager to confirm whether you need to attend in-person or via telephone or video conference or other technology.

-Prisoners on parole and offenders subject to supervision orders will be advised by their case manager of the arrangements to attend the Adult Parole Board or the Post Sentence Authority.
+If you are subject to a supervision or parole order, you will be advised by your case manager of the arrangements to attend the Adult Parole Board or the Post Sentence Authority.

 The Electronic Monitoring Program is operating as usual.
 All devices fitted, replaced and/or removed will be done so in accordance with advice provided by health authorities.

-Offenders can also speak with their case manager about accessing a vaccination.
+You can also speak with your case manager, or CCS staff, about accessing a vaccination.